Melodifestivalen 2009: Format

-Schedule

-Visual design
+Stage design

-The logo for the Contest, the now-familiar five spotlights, has not been altered since its interception in 2002, and remained in use for the 2009 Contest.
-The first details of the stage for this year's contest were released on 29 January 2009, a week before the first heat in Gothenburg.
 The first plans of the stage were made during the summer of 2008 and was, for the third time, designed by Viktor Brattström, with the intention to provide a feeling of endlessness: "The audience will get the feeling of not knowing where the stage starts or ends, not knowing what's coming up around the corner".

 The green room, where the artists rested after their performances, was altered from previous contests.
 Instead of competing artists and composers sitting together at tables, artists sat together on sofas beside the stage, while composers sat together in the front rows of the audience.

-Entries
+Wildcards

+Starting in 2004, four out of the 32 participants were selected directly by the contest's producers, in order to increase musical and artistic breadth.
+Each artist, called "wildcard", participated in a different heat.
+The wildcards in 2009 were the following:

+Competing entries

 A record-breaking 3,440 songs were submitted to the competition, with only 28 proceeding to the next round.
 The final 28 songs chosen to compete in the heats were released by SVT on 14 October, along with the names of their authors.
-The names of the performers were held back, and were released in groups over the following weeks.
-However this did not stop speculation on who would perform certain songs in the heat.

-The first eight participants were revealed on 18 November 2009: they included former participants Alcazar, BWO, Måns Zelmerlöw, Lasse Lindh, Caroline af Ugglas and Sarah Dawn Finer, as well as debuting artists Emilia and Jennifer Brown.

-On 23 November, the tenth act was revealed by Melodifestivalen producer Christer Björkman on the reality TV show Dansbandkampen.
-The Scotts, a participant on the show, was revealed to have been selected to compete in Melodifestivalen 2009 with "Jag tror på oss".
-SVT followed by releasing the next group of competing artists, all of whom had never competed in Melodifestivalen before: H.E.A.T, Jonathan Fagerlund, Maja Gullstrand, Mikael Rickfors, Molly Sandén, Next 3, and Rigo & The Topaz Sound feat.
-Red Fox were all announced to have been successful in their applying for Melodifestivalen.

-Six more artists were revealed on 2 December by SVT's Culture News – Idol winner Agnes was announced to be making her debut to Melodifestivalen after being disqualified in 2007.
-The remaining artists announced were all making their returns to Melodifestivalen, including Shirley Clamp, Lili & Susie, Amy Diamond, Sofia and Velvet.